 The death of Sir William left Emma relatively poor --Greville, as had long been planned, being the prime beneficiary.
 Friends of Emma began the battle to obtain a pension for her (it was not automatic) on the grounds that she had played an important diplomatic role while in Naples.
 Meanwhile, she was becoming dependent on Nelson, who appears despite his growing preoccupation with the threat of invasion from across the Channel, to have continued in his insistence that Horatia live with Emma and not under the care of one Mrs Gibson.

-man" sitting at the head of a table of relatives, his
+the head of a table of relatives, his reputation

-those who condemned his relationship with Emma.
-But
+condemned his relationship with Emma.
+But the call

 Boulogne, awaiting a momentary lapse by the watchful

-Merton.
-Emma wrote: "I am broken hearted...But what
+at Merton.
+Emma wrote: "I am broken hearted...But

-can I do?
-His powerful arm is of so much consequence
+what can I do?
+His powerful arm is of so much